djacobow/spinkler/WEB_SERVER.md

 API and Gmail API enabled.
 In that process, you created a "client secret" file and called it `console_client_secret.json`

-Now we will generate a new credentials for the web server.
+Now we will generate a new credential for the web server.

 Go to your cloud project and go to make new credentials, except this time, tell Google that you are making a "web app".